jrheard/blog/python/passwords.md

 print(number_of_zs)
 </code></pre>

 The above snippet teaches you how to loop over every character of a string — `'P'`, `'i'`, `'z'`, `'z'`, then `'a'` — and do something based on the value of that character.
-Remember, though, that we don't care about (for instance) *how many* uppercase letters are in a password; we just care about whether or not there *are any*.
+Remember, though, that we don't care about *how many* uppercase letters are in a password; we just care about whether or not there *are any*.

 You can check to see if one string is in another string by using Python's `in` operator, like this: